 How hard is it to build a website from scratch?

-If you wake up tomorrow and say to yourself “I want to make the next Facebook” then you will be sorely disappointed and bitter towards website development as a whole.
+If you wake up tomorrow and say to yourself “I want to make the next Facebook” then you will be sorely disappointed and bitter toward website development as a whole.
 It’s important to start small, be realistic, and most of all, be patient with the whole process.

-There is usually a disconnect among people I talk to and I get a sense of them feeling uncomfortable with the idea of “making a website” because A: They just don’t know where to start, or B: They imagine the process to be incredibly technical/requires tons of coding/very expensive and time consuming.
-Hopefully this will clear up all those common misconceptions and show you that -yes- it is possible to create a fully functional, beautiful looking website even with no prior web development experience, by simply using the power of WordPress and a few handy tools that you’ll read more about below.
-I would estimate that it would take a complete beginner around 30 minutes and $60 to create a bare-bones, albeit functional website which they can easily update with a blog, a niche website to make money, or whatever you please.
+While creating a website doesn’t require you to know how to code, it does require you to learn new things, most of which will be taught in this guide.
+Hopefully, this will clear up all those common misconceptions and show you that it is possible to create a fully functional, beautiful website even with no prior web development experience, by simply using the power of WordPress and a few handy tools that you’ll read more about below.
+I would estimate that it would take a complete beginner around 30 minutes and around $35 to create a simple website that can easily be used to host a blog, a niche website to make money, or whatever you please.

 So, let’s get right to it, what exactly do you need?

 - You need a domain name, this is what your visitors will type into the search box or into Google to get to your site.
 My website domain name is “wiyre.com”, your website domain could be anything you want, as long as it isn’t taken by someone else.
-As a general rule of thumb, you should aim for a “.com” domain simply because they are the most standard and usually cheap to register.
-In my case, I took advantage of the free domain from BlueHost when you create a new hosting account, but you can get a domain from any of these companies.
+As a general rule of thumb, you should aim for a “.com” domain simply because they are the most standard and usually the cheapest to register.
+In my case, I took advantage of the free domain from SiteGround when you create a new hosting account, but you can get a domain from any of these companies.